F1 Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 The F1 2026 Championship odds point to one of the most competitive campaigns in years, with brand-new regulations and cars on the grid for the new season.
-With so many unknowns heading into preseason testing, both fans and bettors are facing a wide-open title race.
+With so many unknowns after pre-season testing in Bahrain, both fans and bettors are facing a wide-open title race.

 In this guide, I break down the latest odds for both the Drivers’ and Constructors’ Championships, assess the leading contenders, and share my predictions for the eventual F1 champions.